amal-ghamdi/CUQI-Book-test/chapter01/introduction_overview_of_cuqipy.md

   - Analysis
   - Coding

-* This course is not specificly for learning CUQIpy, however, CUQIpy is used as a tool for demonstration, prototyping, and exploring ideas
+* This course is not specificly for learning CUQIpy.
+However, CUQIpy is used as a tool for demonstration, prototyping, and exploring ideas.

 * Although CUQIpy provides many methods for solving Bayesian inverse problems, the students will be asked in various assignments to implement some of the methods themselves to understand the underlying principles.